kris17singh/Movie-Mate/README.md

 You can access the deployed website at: https://movie-mate-iota.vercel.app

-## Contribute
+## Contributions

-Contributions are welcome.
+Contributions are welcome!
 If you wish to improve the project, follow these steps:

-1.Fork this repository.
+1. Fork this repository.
-2.Create a new branch for your feature or fix.
+2. Create a new branch for your feature or fix.
-3.Make your changes and commit them.
+3. Make your changes and commit them.
-4.Push your branch to your forked repository.
+4. Push your branch to your forked repository.
-5.Open a pull request for review.
+5. Open a pull request for review.

 Happy coding 🙂!